Harjinder4/Lightest-Windows/README.md

 1. [Windows 11 LTSC](https://www.microsoft.com/en-us/evalcenter/download-windows-11-iot-enterprise-ltsc-eval)
 2. [Windows 10 LTSC](https://www.microsoft.com/en-us/evalcenter/download-windows-10-enterprise)

 ### 2️⃣ Install Windows 10 / 11 LTSC

-### **Steps to Install Windows (Short Version)**
+#### **Quick Installation Steps:**

-1. **Create Bootable USB** – Download Windows ISO & make a bootable USB using [**Rufus**](https://rufus.ie/en/).
+1. **Create Bootable USB** – Download **Windows LTSC ISO** & use [Rufus](https://rufus.ie/en/) to make a bootable USB.
 2. **Boot from USB** – Restart PC, enter **BIOS**, and set USB as the boot device.
 3. **Install Windows** – Select **Custom Install**, format the drive, and proceed.
-4. **Setup & Updates** – Complete setup, install drivers, and update Windows.
+4. **Setup & Updates** – Complete the setup, install drivers, and update Windows.

-Done! 🚀
+✅ **Important Notes:**

-Follow installation guides online if you're unsure how to install Windows:
+- Backup files before installing.
-1. Plan.
-Back up your files and settings before installing this evaluation.
+- Activation is required, but no product key is needed.
-2. Upon installation, Windows 10/11 IoT Enterprise LTSC will prompt you to activate.
-A product key is not required for this software.
+- Once installed, **you cannot uninstall LTSC** or revert via recovery partition.
+A fresh OS install is needed.
-3. If you decide that you want to install Windows 10/11 IoT Enterprise LTSC using one of the provided ISO files, you won't be able to uninstall it.
-In addition, after you install Windows 10/11 IoT Enterprise LTSC Evaluation, you won't be able to use the recovery partition on your PC to go back to your previous version of Windows.
-A clean installation of your former operating system will be required, and you will need to re-install all your programs and data.
+- **Failure to activate** leads to a black screen, persistent "not genuine" warnings, and hourly shutdowns.

-4. If you fail to activate this evaluation after installation, or if your evaluation period expires, the desktop background will turn black, you will see a persistent desktop notification indicating that the system is not genuine, and the PC will shut down every hour.
+🚀 Done!
+Let me know if you need more details.

 ### 3️⃣ Activation  (optional and not recommanded)
 Refer to the **"Activation Open Me"** file to activate your Windows installation.